akleefel/Fifa_league_prediction/README.md

 **Find the more detailed report under this [link](documents/Report.md)**

-*Note:*  As soon as I find the time, I will re-run this analysis considering only players from top-tear leagues.
+*Note:* Likely part of the classification accuracy can be attributed to the different skill levels between top-tear and second-tear leagues.
+To remove this bias, I will re-run this analysis considering only players from equal-tear leagues as soon as I find time.

 ### Data Source